Hecke modules and supersingular representations of U(2,1): Introduction

-In the present article, we investigate the smooth mod-$p$ representations of the unitary group $G = \textrm{U}(2,1)(E/F)$ , where $E/F$ is an unramified quadratic extension of nonarchimedean local fields, and where the residue field of $F$ is of size $q$, a power of $p$.
-The irreducible subquotients of parabolically induced representations have been classified by Abdellatif (\cite{Ab11}).
+In the present article, we investigate the smooth mod-$p$ representations of the unitary group $G = \textrm{U}(2,1)(E/F)$ , where $E/F$ is an unramified quadratic extension of nonarchimedean local fields of residual characteristic $p$.
+The irreducible subquotients of parabolically induced representations have been classified by Abdellatif (\cite{Ab14a}).
 We are interested in the smooth irreducible representations that do not appear in this fashion, which we call \emph{supersingular} representations (we will comment on this terminology at the end of this introduction).
 These representations are the ones which are expected to play a crucial role in a potential Local Langlands Correspondence.
-The purpose of this article is to construct such representations.
-We now describe the ingredients in our method, inspired by the work of Vign\'{e}ras and Pa\v{s}k\={u}nas.
+We now describe the ingredients in our method for constructing such representations, inspired by the work of Vign\'{e}ras and Pa\v{s}k\={u}nas.

 Let $I(1)$ be the unique pro-$p$-Sylow subgroup of the standard Iwahori subgroup $I$ of $G$, and let $C$ denote an algebraically closed field.
 The \emph{pro-$p$-Iwahori-Hecke algebra} $\hh_C(G,I(1))$ is the convolution algebra of compactly supported, $C$-valued functions on the double coset space $I(1)\backslash G/I(1)$.
 Under a mild assumption on the characteristic of $C$, we determine explicitly the structure of the algebra $\hh_C(G,I(1))$ and describe its center.
-This allows us to classify all simple finite-dimensional right modules of $\hh_C(G,I(1))$ for any field $C$ satisfying Assumption \ref{ass} (Section 3).
+This allows us to classify all simple finite-dimensional right modules of $\hh_C(G,I(1))$ for any field $C$ satisfying Assumption \ref{ass} (see Section \ref{halgs}).
+We remark that some of the results of this section have been subsumed under recent work of Vign\'{e}ras (\cite{Vig14a}, \cite{Vig14b}, \cite{Vig14c}) and Abe (\cite{Abe14}).

 The motivation for considering modules of the algebra $\hh_C(G,I(1))$ comes from the following observation.
 Attaching to a smooth representation $\pi$ of $G$ its space of $I(1)$-invariants $\pi^{I(1)}$ yields a functor with values in the category of $\hh_C(G,I(1))$-modules.
-If $C$ is of characteristic $p$, then $\pi^{I(1)}$ is nonzero provided $\pi$ is nonzero; this suggests that the functor of $I(1)$-invariants is likely to give information about representations generated by their $I(1)$-invariants (though in general, we don't expect an equivalence of categories, given the $\textrm{GL}_2(F)$ case, $F\neq \mathbb{Q}_p$ (cf. \cite{Oll09})).
+If $C$ is of characteristic $p$, then $\pi^{I(1)}$ is nonzero provided $\pi$ is nonzero; this suggests that the functor of $I(1)$-invariants is likely to give information about representations generated by their $I(1)$-invariants (though in general, we don't expect an equivalence of categories (cf. \cite{Oll09})).